Quiz: Can you defend against XSS vulnerability?

 Blade ❌❌

-The second participant is the Blade templating system (version 10.9), which is tightly integrated with Laravel and its ecosystem.
-Again, we will test its abilities on our quiz questions.
-You can also explore its answers on the playground.
+The second contestant is the Blade templating system (version 10.9), which is tightly integrated with Laravel and its ecosystem.
+Again, we will test its capabilities on our quiz scenarios.
+You can also explore its responses on the playground.

 @php($str = "<'\"&")